krixik-ai/krixik-docs/CONTRIBUTING.md

 Each notebook must contain unique pipeilne name(s) - this is to avoid collision when testing / using other notebooks.

-Tag any cells you want removed / output removed when converted to markdown
+Tag any cells you want removed / output removed when converted to markdown or testing
-    - `remove_output`: tag to remove cell output
+    - `remove_output`: tag to remove cell output when converting to markdown
-    - `remove_cell`: remove entire cell (input and output)
+    - `remove_cell`: remove entire cell (input and output) when converting to markdown
-    - `ignore_test`: add to code cells you want ignored in testing
+    - `skip-execution`: add to code cells you want ignored in testing notebook
-    - `raises-exception`: add to any code cell that should fail in testing
+    - `raises-exception`: add to any code cell that should fail in testing notebook